JulsSal99/Procedural-Dialog-Generation/README.md

 ```

 ## debugging
-Inside the "temp" folder you can find some examples and a logging.log file.
+Inside the "__pycache__" folder you can find some examples and a logging.log file.
 This file shows the progress during the execution of the program, so you can easily find any issue or functionality inside the python code.